Anhelina Lomachynska

 Anhelina Lomachynska (Ангеліна Ломачинська, born 2 September 1996, Khmelnytskyi Oblast) is a Ukrainian weightlifter.
-She is a silver medalist at the European Weightlifting Championships.
+She is a silver and bronze medalist of the European Weightlifting Championships.

 Career

 Lomachynska participated in the 2017 Summer Universiade in Taipei where she finished 7th in the 48 kg category after lifting 73 kg in snatch and 87 in clean & jerk (160 in total).
 She won gold in the 48 kg category at the 2018 European U23 Championships.
 One year later, she was second.

 Lomachynska debuted at the senior level in 2021 when she finished 5th in the 45 kg category at the 2021 European Weightlifting Championships held in Moscow, Russia After she had changed the weight category to 49 kg, she won a silver medal at the 2022 European Weightlifting Championships held in Tirana, Albania.

+Lomachynska won the bronze medal in the women's 49 kg event at the 2023 European Weightlifting Championships held in Yerevan, Armenia.

 Major results

 Personal life

 Lomachynska resides in Bila Tserkva and works as sports instructor for the Armed Forces of Ukraine.